 After Kigali fell to RPA (RPF’s armed wing) on 4 July 1994, RPF formed a Government of National Unity headed by President Pasteur Bizimungu, bringing parties that did not participate in the genocide together.
 In 2000, Parliament voted out President Pasteur Bizimungu and RPF appointed then Vice-President and Minister of Defence, Major General Paul Kagame as the President of the Republic to lead the coalition government.
 In 2003 President Paul Kagame was elected with a landslide majority to serve a term of seven years.
 During those seven years, the country made unprecedented socio-economic and political progress and consolidated peace, stability as well as social cohesion among Rwandans.

 In 2010 and 2017, President Paul Kagame was re-elected to serve the second and third term respectively, on a platform of rapid development for the transformation of the lives of all Rwandans.

 You can learn more about what genocide means and Rwanda’s Justice & Reconciliation processes here.

-Our work in Rwanda
+Our work in Rwanda and Changing the Story

 I started realizing the impact of MAP.
 I spent the whole of high school lower level being closed to myself.
 Whenever I faced a problem, I used to keep it for myself instead of being open and share it to others seeking support.
 After engaging with MAP, I became open to other people.
 Now when I meet a problem, I seek advice from peers